Capaal/JasMud/README.md

 * For Telnet: open [Your IP] 2587
 * Mud Client: Connect to you IP on the given port (2587).

+### Getting Started on the Code ###
+* WorldServer is the Main.
+Controls Socket connections to the game.
+* WorldServer creates PlayerPrompts which is the main loop a player lives within.
+* Otherwise: See Processes for most of the driving code and other folders for Game Implementation code (skills, items etc).

 ### Contribution guidelines ###

 * This is a fairly personal project and is not generally open to contribution.
 However, that does not mean